 You can also pass properties to the--define flag.

-For example, to replace all usages of console.write with console.log, you can use the following command (requires Bun v1.1.5 or later)
+For example, to replace all usages of console.write with console.log:

 How is this different than setting a variable?

 You can also setprocess.env.NODE_ENV to "production" in your code, but that won’t help with dead code elimination.
 In JavaScript, property accesses can have side effects.
 Getters & setters can be functions, and even dynamically defined (due to prototype chains and Proxy).
-Even if you set process.env.NODE_ENV to "production", on the next line, it is not safe for static analysis tools to assume that process.env.NODE_ENVis"production".
+Even if you set process.env.NODE_ENV to "production", static analysis tools can’t assume it is still "production" on the next line.

 How is this different than find-and-replace or string replacement?

-The--define flag operates on the AST (Abstract Syntax Tree) level, not on the text level.
-It happens during the transpilation process, which means it can be used in optimizations like dead code elimination.
+The--define flag operates on the AST (Abstract Syntax Tree), not on text.
+The replacement happens during transpilation, so it participates in optimizations like dead code elimination.

 String replacement tools tend to have escaping issues and replace unintended parts of the code.